alienlebarge/alienlebargech-v3/src/_content/articles/2022-02-22-a-3-module-chalenge-themed.md

 ## Instruo - arbhar

 Which is sampling me shaking a bottle of water, generating grains of it and clocking Bloom.
-All sounds coming out of arbhar are feeding Rings "In" input.
+All sounds coming out of arbhar are feeding Rings <samp>In</samp> input.

 ## Qu-Bit Electronix - Bloom